chris-rutkowski/taptest/docs/docs/tutorial-basics/tt-tutorial.md

 > ✨ **The `type` action:** simulates keyboard input just like a real user.

-### ⚡ Animation Synchronization
+### ⚡ Animation sync

-The submit button triggers an **animated screen transition** - unlike our simple increment counter button before.
-Tap it with a `SyncType.settled` to wait for **all animations to complete** before proceeding to next step.
-This ensures your test doesn't race ahead of the UI - bulletproof reliability!
+The submit button triggers an **animated screen transition** - unlike the simple increment button that responds instantly.
+You can tap it the same way, but we should add `sync: SyncType.settled` to ensure all animations complete before moving to the next step. **This prevents your test from racing ahead of the UI.**

 ```dart title="test/e2e_test.dart"
 await tester.tap(AppKeys.submitButton, sync: SyncType.settled);